 Find out more tips for visiting Kiama with your dog

-While the beautiful beaches around Jervis Bay only allow dogs during limited hours (so I haven’t added any to this list), head a little further south to Bendalong for a beautiful beach that allows dogs all day long.
+While the beautiful beaches around Jervis Bay only allow off-leash dogs during limited hours (so I haven’t added any to this list), head a little further south to Bendalong for a beautiful beach that allows dogs off leash all day long.

 Bendalong is located on the northern side of Lake Conjola, about a 30 minute drive north of the coastal town of Ulladulla.
 It’s a little piece of paradise, although I’m sure it gets busy in summer!
-Dogs are allowed in the adjacent caravan park during off-peak periods.
+Dogs are allowed in the adjacent caravan park on powered sites during off-peak periods.

 One of the best dog-friendly attractions of Bendalong is Washerwomans Beach.
 This calm, sheltered beach is a beautiful spot.
 Your dog will love to run on the sand or paddle in the water.
 Keep an eye out for kangaroos on the beach during quiet periods – I spotted some kangaroo prints during an early morning walk.